PythonRSAS/pythonrsas.github.io/_posts/2021-03-14-6-Python-R-SAS-Data-Analysis-Lookup.md

 ---
 Work in Progress.
 Check back later.

-The first step in any analytic process is import libraries and data.
+First, import libraries and data.
+And how to make code reusable.

 ## install libraries, run external code